python-cffi/cffi/doc/source/index.rst

-During development, every time you change the C sources that you pass to ``cdef()`` or ``verify()``, then the latter will create a new module file name, based on the MD5 hash of these strings.
-This creates more and more files in the ``__pycache__`` directory.
+During development, every time you change the C sources that you pass to ``cdef()`` or ``verify()``, then the latter will create a new module file name, based on two CRC32 hashes computed from these strings.
+This creates more
+and more files in the ``__pycache__`` directory.
 It is recommended that you clean it up from time to time.
 A nice way to do that is to add, in your test suite, a call to ``cffi.verifier.cleanup_tmpdir()``.